About the Emergency

 How Islamic Relief Is Helping

 Here is how Islamic Relief USA donors, specifically, are helping:

 EMERGENCY PSYCHOSOCIAL SUPPORT AND EDUCATION FOR INTERNALLY DISPLACED CHILDREN IN BANGUI

-This project will provide emergency aid for some 8,000 displaced children and adolescents in Bangui, and will include the establishment of child-friendly zones and psychosocial support.
+This project provided emergency aid for some 8,000 displaced children and adolescents in Bangui, and included the establishment of child-friendly zones and psychosocial support.
 While the project implementation is now complete, the positive effects continue.